Prohor

 Prohor is a 2002 Bengali feature film directed by Subhadro Chowdhury.
 The film is based on Dulendra Bhowmick's short story Dash Number Bed.
 The cinematographer of the film was Amlan Dutta.
 It revolves around a nurse who, in one night, discovers that there is a patient in her hospital, who once raped her brutally.
-It stars Debashree Roy in the central character.
+It stars Debashree Roy as the central character.
 The film was edited by Saurav Sharangi and the background score was composed by Chiradeep Dasgupta.

 The film was critically appreciated and has often been considered as the best of Debashree Roy.
 Indian film historian S. Theodore Bhaskaran listed this film into his choice of ten best Indian films.
 Several film critics have considered this film stodgy and unwieldy.
 It bagged Indira Gandhi Award for Best Debut Film of a Director in 2002.
 It was released in some limited halls in 2002.

 Synopsis

-Nandita who is a nurse by her profession encounters an emergent case of a bomb blast.
+Nandita who is a nurse encounters an emergent case of a bomb blast.
 The patient is a bomb blast victim and a criminal under police protection.